Post Operative Instructions After Bone Grafting

 The following information applies when grafting material has been placed into extraction sites to help preserve in preparation for possible implant replacement of the extracted tooth.

 If Bleeding occurs place a moist piece of gauze in area with light pressure for 30 minutes.

 Your bone graft is made up of many particles.
 You may find some small granules in your mouth for the first several days.
 Do not be alarmed by these.
 It’s normal to have some of them come out of the graft site and into your mouth.

 SUTURES: A non-dissolving suture and tissue glue was placed over the bone graft and will need to be removed in 10-14 days.

 DIET: A soft diet is recommended at the bone graft site.
 No chewing over the bone grafted area, try to push any food to the opposite side of the mouth.

 Avoid straws, spitting, and smoking for 5 days to allow graft material stabilization.

-ORAL HYGIENE: Do not brush area.
+ORAL HYGIENE: Brush area lightly.
 Use your prescribed Chlorhexidine rinse and swab the area with a Q-tip until you return for your post- operative appointment.
-You can lightly brush the surrounding area.
+You can brush the surrounding area.
 It is very important to keep the area clean.

 MEDICATIONS: An antibiotic was prescribed to prevent infection, make sure you finish entire prescription.